zalando-stups/pierone/README.rst

 The service is written in Clojure.
 You need Leiningen_ installed to build or develop.

-To start a web server for the application, you need a running PostgreSQL instance on localhost (postgres/postgres as user/pass).
+To start a web server for the application, you need a running PostgreSQL instance on localhost with empty pierone database (postgres/postgres as user/pass).
 Run the development web server with:

 .. code-block:: bash